murkbone/Unix-Epoch/README.md

 ![image](https://user-images.githubusercontent.com/96433729/148459102-256c5435-e8ea-4c16-8048-bf07b5e12954.png)

-## Step 6: Load Epoch
+## Step 6: Load Unix Epoch

 Simply hit enter.
-If you did everything correct, Epoch should now load properly.
+If you did everything correct, Unix Epoch should now load properly.

 ![image](https://user-images.githubusercontent.com/96433729/148459189-80238d34-b745-41a4-a1ed-ab705babd215.png)

 ## Step 7: Enjoy your Custom Mods!

-You can load the Epoch Mods List by typing "1", exit the program by typing "2" or returning to JesusAI by typing "3".
+You can load the Unix Epoch Mods List by typing "1", exit the program by typing "2" or returning to JesusAI by typing "3".